baffou/PhaseLAB_doc/docs/source/classes/ImageQLSI/methods/TMPprocess.rst

     |hr|

     This method accepts one input parameter, the variable :matlab:`Med` from the class |MediumT|, defining the thermal properties of the surrounding medium (thermal conductivities and d\ *n*\ /d\ *T* values).
-It also accepts Name-values arguments, as listed below.
+It also accepts Name-value arguments, as listed below.

     |hr|

     Optional outputs are the OPD and temperature Green's functions.
-The can be reused in subsequent calls of the *TMPprocess* function to save computation time.
+They can be reused in subsequent calls of the *TMPprocess* function to save computation time.

     .. raw:: html